-Performance testing agents are required to ensure that the performance testing activities executed for a given project are conducted in accordance with the instructions and requirements specified in this guidebook.
+WELL Performance Testing Agents are required to ensure that the performance testing activities executed for a given project are conducted in accordance with the instructions and requirements specified in this guidebook.
 In addition, this guidebook provides information for project teams wishing to engage in their own pre-testing of WELL requirements prior to initiating Performance Verification.
-Note that the results of any pre-testing do not affect the outcome of performance testing executed by the performance testing agent for the purposes of WELL Certification.
+Note that the results of any pre-testing do not affect the outcome of performance testing executed by the WELL Performance Testing Agent for the purposes of WELL Certification.

-Performance Testing Agent
+WELL Performance Testing Agent

-During the site visit, the performance testing agent will follow the testing protocol contained in this guidebook.
-The performance testing agent will ensure that the data collected during performance testing accurately represents the environmental and design conditions in the project at that time.
+During the site visit, the WELL Performance Testing Agent will follow the testing protocol contained in this guidebook.
+The WELL Performance Testing Agent will ensure that the data collected during performance testing accurately represents the environmental and design conditions in the project at that time.

-The performance testing agent is not permitted to interfere, manipulate or alter site conditions in any way that might affect WELL Certification.
-Data collected on-site by the performance testing agent must be analyzed and the results must be reviewed by GBCI before feature compliance can be determined; therefore, the performance testing agent cannot provide information regarding feature compliance while on site.
+The WELL Performance Testing Agent is not permitted to interfere, manipulate or alter site conditions in any way that might affect WELL Certification.
+Data collected on-site by the WELL Performance Testing Agent must be analyzed and the results must be reviewed by GBCI before feature compliance can be determined; therefore, the WELL Performance Testing Agent cannot provide information regarding feature compliance while on site.